CLEAN DRINK NEPAL - March 28 - April 8, 2019

 Entry fees to UNESCO World Heritage sites in Kathmandu

 It is advisable to check with your doctor about vaccinations.
-Do get malaria pills as we will be near the lowlands of India.
+Please get malaria prevention medication as we will be near the lowlands of India.

 Hotels in Kathmandu and Pokhara will be booked through CLEAN DRINK, but we can assist if you would like to add extra days.

-Make sure you have 6 months left on your passport expiration date!!!!!!!!
+Make sure you have 6 months left on your passport expiration beyond your arrival date.

 THE LAST MILE TEAM PORTAL: Once team members are officially signed onto the team, you will be given access to the LAST MILE TEAM PORTAL.
 This online resource includeds more than 30 informative blog posts about the project, traveling in Nepal, and preparing for the trip.
 You will be well informed, long before you board the plan.